The Emancipation of Mimi: Release and promotion

-The Emancipation of Mimi was released by The Island Def Jam Music Group for download and as a CD in Mexico on April 12, 2005.
+The Emancipation of Mimi's original release date was March 22, 2005.
+It was released by The Island Def Jam Music Group for download and as a CD in Mexico on April 12, 2005.
 On April 4, 2005, the album was released in Australia and New Zealand.
 In the United Kingdom, The Emancipation of Mimi was distributed through Mercury Records.
 The following day, the album was made available in Canada through the Universal Music Group.
 On April 12, 2005, it became available in France, Japan, and the United States, and was released on May 11, 2005, in China.
 On British and Japanese versions of the album, "Sprung" and "Secret Love" were included as bonus tracks.

 A reissue of The Emancipation of Mimi, subtitled Ultra Platinum Edition, was released on November 15, 2005, accompanied by the reissue's lead single "Don't Forget About Us".
 The reissue was released in two versions.
 The first was a CD with four bonus tracks: "Don't Forget About Us" (co-written and co-produced by Carey with Jermaine Dupri), the album's only single; "Makin' It Last All Night (What It Do)", featuring Dupri; the "We Belong Together" remix, featuring American rappers Styles P and Jadakiss; and a new version of the 2006 single "So Lonely" by Twista (which originally featured Carey), in which she sings an additional verse.
 The second version of the album was a limited-edition set of the CD and a DVD, which includes the videos from The Emancipation of Mimi that had then been released ("It's Like That", "We Belong Together", "Shake It Off", and "Get Your Number"), along with the then-recently filmed video for "Don't Forget About Us".
-The album became the first domestic release of the video for "Get Your Number", which had previously been released only in Europe."Sprung" and "Secret Love" were later included as bonus tracks in the 2020 digital reissue of Ultra Platinum Edition.
+The album became the first domestic release of the video for "Get Your Number", which had previously been released only in Europe.
+"Sprung" and "Secret Love" were later included as bonus tracks in the 2020 digital reissue of Ultra Platinum Edition.